 If you go to “Foundation” you can find there all the basics like:

-Audi recently redesigned its corporate identity with a goal to go digital first—check out the Audi’s “Brand Appearance” guide.
+Audi recently redesigned its corporate identity with a goal to go digital first—check out Audi's “Brand Appearance” guide.

 This brand guideline is probably the most comprehensive of all.